slavo3dev/slavo/posts/start_one.md

 date: '2022-13-9'
 author: 'Slavo'
 image: 'getting-started-nextjs.png'
-excerpt: 'React is a JavaScript library for building user interfaces.'
+excerpt: 'React is a JavaScript library for building...'
-isFeatured: true
+isFeatured: false
 ---

 React is a JavaScript library for building user interfaces.